ADEMOLA200/stencyl-engine/block-docs/en/drawing/drawing.md

 # add-to-poly -- Add Point to Polygon

 Adds the specified point to the polygon.
 Must be used within the `draw a [oulined/filled] polygon` wrapper, and at least 3 points must be specified.
 You do not have to "close" the polygon by repeating the starting point.

+# new-shape -- Create a New Shape

+Creates a new, empty shape.
+When drawing an object that doesn't change every frame, drawing with a new shape every frame wastes efficiency.
+It's better to create a shape attribute for each of the individual objects you want to draw, and reuse them.

+# draw-shape -- Draw a Shape

+Update a shape's graphics, and draws the updated shape onto the screen.
+This block is required to use the other drawing blocks.